marwenismail/IPC-using-socket/README.md

 ## Requirements
 - A Linux-based system
-- GCC compiler for C programs (if implemented in C) or Python (if implemented in Python)
+- GCC compiler for C programs
 - Basic understanding of socket programming

 ## How to Run